ned14/outcome/doc/src/content/reference/macros/co_try.md

 +++
 title = "`OUTCOME_CO_TRY(var, expr)`"
-description = "Evaluate within a coroutine an expression which results in an understood type, assigning `T` to a variable called `var` if successful, immediately returning `try_operation_return_as(X)` from the calling function if unsuccessful."
+description = "Evaluate within a coroutine an expression which results in an understood type, assigning `T` to a decl called `var` if successful, immediately returning `try_operation_return_as(X)` from the calling function if unsuccessful."
 +++

-Evaluate within a coroutine an expression which results in a type matching the following customisation points, assigning `T` to a variable called `var` if successful, immediately returning {{% api "try_operation_return_as(X)" %}} from the calling function if unsuccessful:
+Evaluate within a coroutine an expression which results in a type matching the following customisation points, assigning `T` to a decl called `var` if successful, immediately returning {{% api "try_operation_return_as(X)" %}} from the calling function if unsuccessful:

 - `OUTCOME_V2_NAMESPACE::`{{% api "try_operation_has_value(X)" %}}
 - `OUTCOME_V2_NAMESPACE::`{{% api "try_operation_return_as(X)" %}}